FH96/RidgeFBA/README.md

 # Ridge FBA

-Ridge FBA is a member of COBRA analyses family.
+`RidgeFBA` is a member of COBRA analyses family.
 It returns a unique flux distribution which is also more consistent with the actual values comparing to the similar methods.

 ## Formulation
-Ridge FBA solves the following quadratic programming to find a context-specific objective function:
+`RidgeFBA` solves the following quadratic programming to find a context-specific objective function: